gsoules/MkDocs/digital-archive/docs/plugins/avantrelationships.md

 `show_relationships_visualization` hook in your theme's `items/show.php` page.
 To not show the visualization, choose the `Don't show visualization option`.

-#### Placement of the Visualization Graph Preview
+#### Placement of the Visualization Preview
-The preview is a small image of the visualization graph.
+The preview is a small image of the visualization.
 When you click on the preview's *Enlarge* link, a full size visualization appears in a popup.
 By default, the AvantRelationships plugin displays the preview immediately after an item's metadata elements and before item relationship groups.
 You can have the  preview appear somewhere else such as in the sidebar.
 To display the graph at a designated location: